Table of Contents

 Complex decisions are based on decisions which relate primarily to Coping Mechanisms, allowing a symbiotic higher-self and transcendental or spiritual realm equilibrium and mainly impacts on the future (i.e. extended gratification).

-Complex decisions implies… what we have to decide NOW in order to achieve an expected and postponed outcome (goal) in future.
+Complex decisions imply… what we have to decide NOW to achieve an expected and postponed outcome (goal) in the future.

-Three major aspects, that make complex decision taking something that should be conducted with great caution and extreme care…
+Three major aspects, that make a complex decision-taking something that should be conducted with great caution and extreme care…

 When 'out-of-context' simple decisions are taken… the death of permanence, confusing alternative futures and a shopping mall attitude do not have such a devastating impact and effect.
 BUT with 'out-of-context' complex decisions, we can bet our bottom dollar, that sooner or later we are going to run into MAJOR emotional difficulty and psyche pressures which - in modern times - are popularly referred to as stress, depression, burnout's, nervous breakdowns or becoming bipolar.

-Thus, due to 'out-of-context' complex decisions, many people experience spiraling modern day “illnesses” such as ME or CFS, stress, anxiety, depression and rage.
-Apart from emotional difficulties… 'out-of-context' complex decision also initiate “normal and expected” life crises that we came to currently accept as a necessary evil, modern day discomforts and the prize we all have to pay for being “civilized”.
-In other word, normal and natural life changes - the process of life - such as growing up and getting old, mostly tend to develop into serious “life threatening” issues which bubble to the surface in the popularized “scientific-statistical, medical and psychological” terms of terrible two's, adolescent rebelliousness, mid-life crises, menopause, …etc.
+Thus, due to 'out-of-context' complex decisions, many people experience spiraling modern-day “illnesses” such as ME or CFS, stress, anxiety, depression and rage.
+Apart from emotional difficulties… 'out-of-context' complex decision also initiate “normal and expected” life crises that we came to currently accept as a necessary evil, modern-day discomforts and the prize we all have to pay for being “civilized”.
+In other words, normal and natural life changes - the process of life - such as growing up and getting old, mostly tend to develop into serious “life threatening” issues which bubble to the surface in the popularized “scientific-statistical, medical and psychological” terms of terrible two's, adolescent rebelliousness, mid-life crises, menopause, …etc.

-…are grossly neglected in favor of simple decisions that - more often than not - results in immediate or short term gratifications and long term devastation.
+…are grossly neglected in favour of simple decisions that - more often than not - results in immediate or short term gratifications and long term devastation.

 Complex decisions have a tremendous impact and a long term consequential influence on our lives.
 These are also the decisions that is primarily at the very foundation of our reaction/response “answer” (i.e. our environmental noise filter) to external stimuli that we encounter on a daily basis.
-Complex decisions have an additional choice-mechanism that can be very puzzling, because most complex decisions aren't driven by conscious choices - although we happily tend to belief so - but complex decisions are mainly driven by unconscious believes and habits, which results in actions without us actually being consciously aware of what is really motivating us, often resulting in the illusion of the so called “no-choice” scenario.
+Complex decisions have an additional choice-mechanism that can be very puzzling because most complex decisions aren't driven by conscious choices - although we happily tend to believe so - but complex decisions are mainly driven by unconscious believes and habits, which results in actions without us being consciously aware of what is motivating us, often resulting in the illusion of the so-called “no-choice” scenario.
 Whereas in fact, we still have plenty of choices.

 Therefore, all of us hit a destructive brick-wall at least once or twice (when we are lucky) in our lives, from which we recover with much difficulty… because we consistently fail to pay sufficient attention to the “real or true” dynamics of complex decisions resulting from a sound, reliable and valid SWOT-analysis.
 Furthermore, stupidity (fear and ignorance) frequently has a field day in our manner of thinking, because we are inclined to ignore the vital impact and consequences of complex decisions by adopting a “we-will-cross-the-bridge”-attitude which mainly source from a Wild Horse-disposition, rather than an Oryx-disposition.

-Apart from our levels of awareness calibration (i.e. our mindset), we also need to establish and sustain a harmonious synchronicity between our right and left brain action modalities and functions.
-We REQUIRE both hemispheres of our “brain perspectives” (i.e the whole brain) to ultimately make responsible decisions and take accountable choices.
+Apart from our levels of awareness calibration (i.e. our mindset), we also need to establish and sustain a harmonious synchronicity between our right and left Decision Dynamics action modalities and functions.
+We REQUIRE both hemispheres of our “Decision Dynamics perspectives” (i.e the whole Decision Dynamics) to ultimately make responsible decisions and take accountable choices.
 We need our…

-Complex decisions normally consists of, or can be break down into a series of simple decisions or action steps, which steadily propel us productively in the “direction” of obtaining our life goals.
-Thus - in essence - long term decisions primarily use our right-brain perspectives and functions, medium term decisions are a balanced approach between the left/right-brain modalities and short term decisions (i.e. simple decisions) operates mainly from our left-brain sphere that can be illustrated as follows…
+Complex decisions normally consist of - or can be broken down into a series of simple decisions or action steps - which steadily propel us productively in the “direction” of obtaining our life goals.
+Thus - in essence - long term decisions primarily use our right-Decision Dynamics perspectives and functions, medium term decisions are a balanced approach between the left/right-Decision Dynamics modalities and short term decisions (i.e. simple decisions) operates mainly from our left-Decision Dynamics sphere that can be illustrated as follows…